 Calavera

 Literally, “skull.”
 Sweets, notably chocolate, in the shape of skulls are sold everywhere for Day of the Dead festivities.
 In October, the city of Toluca hosts a sugar market that dominates the main plaza with vendors selling every size and shape of candy calavera imaginable.
-There is actually a website devoted to sugar skulls, with an amazing photo gallery.
+I was there a few years ago.
+The city center was transformed into an outdoor market, with thousands of sugar skulls.

 Los angelitos